Nivalyx/osu-wiki/wiki/Help_centre/Upgrading_to_lazer/id.md

 Above a certain threshold there is no reason to run at higher frame rates.
 Lazer employs various new technologies to ensure the lowest latency is achievable without requiring high frame rates.
 This will continue to improve going forward as we still have a few improvements left to implement.

 Setelah melewati ambang batas tertentu, nilai FPS yang berlebihan tidak akan membawa keuntungan apapun.
-Lazer menggunakan berbagai terlampau tinggi.
+Lazer menggunakan berbagai teknologi mutakhir untuk memastikan tanpa FPS yang terlampau tinggi.

 Lazer polls for input at 1000 Hz regardless of FPS limiter, which is why the maximum limiter setting will also limit to 1000 FPS.

 Lazer mengambil input dalam rentang 1000 Hz terlepas dari nilai FPS yang aktif.
-Oleh karenanya, lazer hanya membatasi FPS maksimum dalam permainan pada angka 1000 FPS.
+Oleh karenanya, lazer hanya membatasi FPS maksimum 1000 FPS.

 If you are curious about how this affects input latency and test your own perception, please run the built-in "latency certifier" at the bottom of settings.